 - Mast cells - another key player which releases histamines for allergic response

-These agents (and others recruited when needed) are key to protecting our brain and nervous system from pathogens...bacteria, viruses, and more.
+These agents (and others recruited when needed) are key to protecting our brain and nervous system from pathogens...bacteria, viruses, chemicals, and more.

 They're also key to clearing out damage, dead neuronal material, and repair!